Lindsay Urwin: Ordained ministry

 Urwin was made deacon at Petertide 1980 (29 June) and ordained priest the Petertide following (28 June 1981), both times by Ronnie Bowlby, Bishop of Southwark, at Southwark Cathedral.
 After being the curate of St Peter's, Walworth (1980–83) he was then the vicar of St Faith's, North Dulwich (1983–88).

 Urwin was a diocesan missioner in the Chichester diocese from 1988 to 1993 before being asked by the then Bishop of Chichester, Eric Kemp, to be the Bishop of Horsham in West Sussex in 1993 at the age of 37.
 He was consecrated a bishop on 30 November 1993 by George Carey, Archbishop of Canterbury, at Westminster Abbey.
 He became a member of the Oratory of the Good Shepherd (OGS) in 1991 and served as its United Kingdom provincial (head) from 1996 to 2005.
 OGS is an international religious society of priests and laymen bound together by a common rule and discipline, including a requirement of celibacy.

 On 14 August 2008 it was announced that Urwin had accepted a new appointment as administrator of the Shrine of Our Lady of Walsingham.
 As a result, he tendered his resignation as area Bishop of Horsham on 28 February 2009.
 He was the administrator of the shrine from early 2009 until early September 2015.

 In September 2015 he returned to Australia to become the vicar of Christ Church, Brunswick, in the Diocese of Melbourne.
 He is also the Bishop for Schools in the diocese.

 He retired in 2023, and returned to the United Kingdom.
-He is a honorary assistant bishop of the Diocese of Southwark and holds permission to officiate in the Diocese of Chichester.
+He is an honorary assistant bishop of the Diocese of Southwark and holds permission to officiate in the Diocese of Chichester.